pph-collective/provident-app/email_service/README.md

 ## Deployment

-A docker container on the C3 cluster is run every 15 minutes.
+A docker container on the BKE cluster is run every 15 minutes.
 The container is from github container register (ghcr.io) and is automatically built by GitHub actions when changes to this directory are pushed to `main`.

-See [brown-ccv/k8s-c3-deploy](https://github.com/brown-ccv/k8s-deploy-c3#5-configuring-kubectl-connection-to-c3) for instructions on how to connect to the cluster.
+See [brown-ccv/k8s-bke-deploy](https://github.com/brown-ccv/k8s-deploy-bke) for instructions on how to connect to the cluster.
 The namespace for this project is `pphc-provident`.

 The `cronjob.yml` file specifies where to pull the docker container from, how frequently to run the job, and where on the cluster to run it (prod internal).
 To deploy any changes to this file, connect to the cluster, then run:
 ```